GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   Previously downloaded media content can be served from the cache, for example using the
   <a href="https://developers.google.com/web/tools/workbox/guides/advanced-recipes#cached-av">Serve cached audio and video</a>
   recipe from the <a href="https://developers.google.com/web/tools/workbox">Workbox</a> library.
+  Other content can always be stored in the cache, or in IndexedDB.
+Read the article <a href="https://web.dev/storage-for-the-web/">Storage for the web</a>
+  for all details and to know when to use what storage technology.
 {% endDetails %}

 ## Proactive background downloading

-When I am back online, I can of course search for content, and when I subscribe to a [podcast like HTTP 203](https://web.dev/podcasts/), the latest episode of the series is immediately downloaded, no questions asked.
+When I am back online, I can of course search for content, and when I decide to subscribe to a [podcast like HTTP 203](https://web.dev/podcasts/), the latest episode of the series is immediately downloaded, no questions asked.

 <figure class="w-figure">
   <img src="./image10.png" alt="" width="600">